Remote viewing is a classic mentalism trick you can perform

 You ask the spectator to open their envelope and reveal the drawing they made.
 You spin your notepad around to reveal a matching drawing.
-Remote Viewing!!

 Using a sharp craft knife, carefully cut along the bottom of the clipboard to form an opening across the whole width.

 Next take a piece of carbon paper and tape it to a sheet of A4 paper at the top.
 Slide this into the flap in the clipboard until it is completely inside.
-Now glue the flap shut and using a black marker pen, color the cardboard to match the plastic on the clipboard.
+Now glue the flap shut and using a black marker pen, colour the cardboard to match the plastic on the clipboard.

-The gimmick is ready.
+The gimmick is ready for use.

 In secret before you begin your show, peel back the plastic and carefully remove the paper inside.
 The spectator’s drawing will be clearly visible thanks to the carbon paper.
-Most people will draw something simple like a house, a car or a face - so it shouldn’t be too difficult to remember.
-However, it doesn’t matter if you get it slightly wrong - in fact, it may even look more like real mind-reading.
+Most people will draw something simple like a house, a car or a face - so it should not be too difficult to remember.
+However, it does not matter if you get it slightly wrong - in fact, it may even look more like real mind-reading.